Android apps can be written using Kotlin, Java, and C++ languages. The Android SDK tools compile

 startActivityForResult()(when you want the activity to return a result).

-- You can start a service (or give new instructions to an ongoing service) by
+JobSchedulerclass to schedule actions.
+For earlier Android versions, you can start a service (or give new instructions to an ongoing service) by passing an

 startService().
-Or you can bind to the service by passing an
+You can bind to the service by passing an

 - You can initiate a broadcast by passing an

 - You can perform a query to a content provider by calling